3 Important Things To Know About Registering A Business In Nigeria

 2. Step Two

-• If you are confused about what to fill in those forms, ask someone there to assist you.
+• If you are confused about what to fill in on those forms, ask someone there to assist you.
 For a business name, it is really not difficult.

-• For Limited Liability, it can be quite challenging but someone there can just be of help as long as you’ve provided all the requirements in the PDF downloadable above.
+• For limited liability, it can be quite challenging, but someone there can just be of help as long as you’ve provided all the requirements in the PDF downloadable above.

 • If your name is not approved, you will have to obtain another reservation form and resubmit 2 names.
-Once you have successfully reserved an acceptable name and it has been approved, the next step is to obtain, complete and submit the duly completed statutory forms.
+Once you have successfully reserved an acceptable name and it has been approved, the next step is to obtain, complete, and submit the duly completed statutory forms.

 • You may either register the business as a sole practitioner or as a partnership with another individual.

-• You will have to complete the form as appropriate with two passport-sized photographs of each applicant attached to the form (if you are starting the business as a partnership).
+• You will have to complete the form as appropriate, with two passport-sized photographs of each applicant attached to the form (if you are starting the business as a partnership).

 3. Payment of the applicable fees

-• Reservation of name – N500
+• Reservation of name—N500

-• Business Name registration form – N250
+• Business Name registration form—N250

-• Fee for Registration of business name – N10, 000
+• Fee for Registration of business name—₦10,000

-Next, take your completed form to the Federal High Court or State High Court for attestation this will cost you N250 as well.
+Next, take your completed form to the Federal High Court or State High Court for attestation.
+This will cost you N250 as well.

 The entire process for registering a business name normally takes 2-3 weeks, depending on the caseload of the CAC and other factors.
-You do not need a lawyer to register a business name, however, if you want to register a company, you need the services of a lawyer or other accredited agent.
+You do not need a lawyer to register a business name; however, if you want to register a company, you need the services of a lawyer or other accredited agent.

-Make your final payment for the registration into their UBA Bank account usually attached to all the CAC offices, so you don’t need to go elsewhere to make the payment.
+Make your final payment for the registration into their UBA Bank account, usually attached to all the CAC offices, so you don’t need to go elsewhere to make the payment.

 When all these have been successfully fulfilled, your business will be up for registration and certification.